 Connecting via Proxies

-Use LLM proxies to route Playground and LLM-as-a-Judge calls through centralized gateways for logging, rate limiting, cost management, or compliance.Create LLM connection
+Use LLM proxies to route Playground and LLM-as-a-Judge calls through centralized gateways for logging, rate limiting, cost management, or compliance.Configure for proxy

 - Provider: Select the provider whose API schema your proxy implements (typically OpenAI for OpenAI-compatible proxies)